Doume/ESPEasy/README.md

     - %sysname% is replaced by the name of the device
     - %valname% is replaced by the name of the variable that sent his value
     - %value% is replaced by the value of the variable
+- Wifi Access Point :
+  * When turning into the AP mode, if the name of the device is already Define the the AP name is define with this value.
+- Build version :
+  * Build version is appended with the "Fork olileger" token